 12753 S.W.
 68th Ave.

 Portland, Oregon 97223

-Once you have been admitted into your major/cohort, you are required to submit a $200 enrollment deposit by the date provided to you by your enrollment counselor.
-This deposit guarantees your place in your cohort, allows us to proceed with registering you for the classes in your major, and typically covers the $105 graduation fee applied to your student account in the last semester of your major.
+Once you have been admitted, you are required to submit a $200 enrollment deposit by the date provided to you by your enrollment counselor (2-4 weeks after being notified by admissions).
+This deposit allows us to proceed with registering you for the classes, and typically covers the $105 graduation fee applied to your student account in the last semester of your major.
 Please review the Student Financial Services website related to the Enrollment Deposit.

 All prospective-student applications for the adult degree program are reviewed by the admissions committee.

 Admission into George Fox University to take general education classes within the adult degree program is not a guarantee of future admission into an adult degree program major (cohort).
-Admission into a major (cohort) is subject to review by the admission committee whether a student has or has not completed general education classes at GFU.
+Admission into a major (cohort) is subject to review by the admissions committee whether a student has or has not completed general education classes at George Fox.